 Hayek did not embrace the status quo nor did he promote a "dogmatic laissez faire" economic system.
 From Hayek's (1994) perspective, competition required "adequate organization of certain institutions like money, markets and channels of information-some of which can never be provided by private enterprise" (p.
 41).

 Rather, Hayek's system of individual liberty requires a carefully thought out legal framework that may be different from anything existing at the time of his writing.
-He relied on competition because that was the only coordinating system not based on the use of coercive or arbitrary authority.
+He relies on competition because it is the only system by which activities can be coordinated without the use of coercive or arbitrary authority.

 In developing his economic insights, R. Buckminster Fuller's primary unit of analysis was the planet Earth.
 At his most expansive, his unit of analysis was the universe itself.
 Fuller developed the metaphor of "Spaceship Earth" to call attention to the need to analyze issues at the global level.
-According to Fuller (1968), the systems of the Spaceship Earth were well enough designed "to be able to keep life regenerating on board despite the phenomenon, entropy, by which all local physical systems lose energy" (p.
+According to Fuller (1968), the systems of the spaceship Earth were well enough designed "to be able to keep life regenerating on board despite the phenomenon, entropy, by which all local physical systems lose energy" (p.
 50).

 Human beings have become increasingly successful at understanding and using planetary resources.
-When society better understands the operation of Spaceship Earth, the economic system can move from exploiting limited resources to aligning economic activities with self-sustaining, renewing systems.
-His nomenclature for the beneficial interaction of subsystems and behavior of whole systems was "synergy".
-Fuller (1968) asserted that synergy was "the only word in our language that means behavior of whole systems unpredicted by the separately observed behaviors of any of the system's separate parts or any subassembly of the system's parts.
-There is nothing in the chemistry of a toenail that predicts the existence of a human being" (1968, p.
+A better understanding of the system of Spaceship Earth should, according to Fuller, allow us move from exploiting limited resources to aligning our economic activities with self-sustaining, renewing systems.
+Fuller (1968) calls the beneficial interaction of subsystems and behavior of whole systems as synergy, "the only word in our language that means behavior of whole systems unpredicted by the separately observed behaviors of any of the system's separate parts or any subassembly of the system's parts.
+There is nothing in the chemistry of a toenail that predicts the existence of a human being" (p.
 71).